A Record Powerball

-As part of his gambler, mathematician and professional adventurer activities, Casanova convinced the King of France to sponsor a lottery to help raise money for the construction of a military school in Paris,
+As part of his gambler and mathematician activities, Casanova convinced the King of France to sponsor a lottery to help raise money for the construction of a military school in Paris,

 The Loterie de l'École Militaire was decreed on 15 October 1757.